2025 will bring widespread changes for marketers and advertisers. Here are the marketing and data trends we’ll be watching this year.

 Here’s what’s happening:

 Marketers and advertisers have a continued—and growing—interest in cloud software.
-Over the next 10 years, Gartner predicts that cloud software will become a “pervasive and essential driver of business innovation.”
+Over the next 10 years, Gartner predicts that cloud software will become a “pervasive and essential driver of business innovation.

 Why it matters:

-Cloud platforms, like Snowflake, offer their clients a secure place to collate, store, and analyze data.
-Third-party data sales used to predominantly occur on major ad platforms like Google, Facebook, and The Trade Desk.
-But with increasing privacy concerns, it’s become more difficult for companies to monetize their data without creating their own walled gardens, as sharing data outside of the cloud can create privacy risks.
-These changes will increasingly shift data—and data service consumption—to the cloud.
+With increasing privacy concerns, it’s become more difficult for companies to monetize their data without creating their own walled gardens, as sharing data outside of the cloud can create privacy risks.
+These changes will increasingly shift the location of third-party data sales to the cloud.

 What we recommend:

-Long story short: It’s time to focus on data.
+TL;DR: It’s time to focus on data.

 While each of these evolving trends differs in impact, data will be the overarching solution to navigating these changing landscapes.
-Focusing on first-party data strategies and filling in the gaps with third-party data will be the key to success in 2024 and beyond.
+Focusing on first-party data strategies and filling in the gaps with third-party data will be the key to success in 2025 and beyond.

 0 Comments